lovelyqian/Meta-FDMixup/README.md

 # 5 citing
-If you find our paper or this code useful for your research, please cite us:
+If you find our paper or this code useful for your research, please cite us (●°u°●)」:
 ```
 @article{fu2021meta,
   title={Meta-FDMixup: Cross-Domain Few-Shot Learning Guided by Labeled Target Data},